gSchool/DNA-release-2/01-welcome/01-intro.md

 As you are work through the content:

-* **Grading:** In order to continue with the next Module of Digital DNA, you must receive **80% or greater on the post-assessment.**

-* **Key Takeaways:** For each individual lesson we have created three (3) key takeaways.
-We will also provide the entire list of key takeaways and resources as a PDF provided with course certificate.
+* **Key Takeaways:** We have created three (3) key takeaways for each individual lesson.
+Additionally, we are compiling a full list of all key takeaways as well as relevant resources for further study will be provided with successful completion of the course, and delivered in conjunction with your course certificate.

-* **Resource Section:**
-   * We are only able to scratch the surface with these topics, but we do not want to prevent anyone from continuing to learn.
-   * Within most sections resources will include articles, books, videos, and presentations that you are able to dive into if you want to get lost in learning.
+* **Resource Section:** Resource sections are intended to provide additional learning opportunities for students who wish to continue studying and completing research on their own.
+Selections will include articles, books, videos, and presentations that supplement the course content and further define topics we aren't able to cover in more depth.

-* **Bonus Sections:** These are not required but are available if the topic is interesting, directly impacting you, or like the learning guides just love soaking up as much information as possible.
+* **Bonus Sections:** These are *not* required - however, if the topic is interesting, directly impacting you, or you love to learn, these are available for your use.

-* **Office Hours:** We will continue to host office hours where you can drop in and speak with the learning guides about the material or ask program specific questions.
+* **Office Hours:** Office hours will continue to be offered.
+Feel free to drop in and speak with your learning guides about any part of the material or the program itself.
-  * You will be receiving calendar invites for Office Hours throughout the two-week period when Module 102 is offered. **These are optional.**
+  * All attendees will receive calendar invites for Office Hours for dates throughout the two-week period of the module. *These are optional.*

 * **Module Completion Certificates:** After completing content and receiving an 80% or greater we will provide a certificate with Continuous Learning Point (CLP) equivalent.

- We hope that you enjoy the course, and as always do not hesitate to reach out to Tory or Christina if you have any questions!
+We hope that you enjoy the course!
+As always, reach out to Tory or Christina if you have any questions.

  <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
  <!-- Replace everything in square brackets [] and remove brackets  -->